zhaqenl/emem/README.md

 * Header > Header type
 * JRE > Min JRE version

 The fields are self-explanatory.
-Select _Console_ for the header type, while a value of `1.1.0` should be OK for the _Min JRE version_.
+Select `Console` for the _Header type_, while a value of `1.1.0` should be OK for the _Min JRE version_.

 ## Usage